ronaldangel/TEST_VB_RA/README.md

 -mongoid.yml - Configuration for mongo .
-TODO --> mover a un paquete de configuraciones -my_lib - file that implements a fake fachade to call the delegates methods (reddit, voice bunny and mongo) -call.rb - is like a java main class to call the action:
+TODO --> mover a un paquete de configuraciones

+-my_lib - file that implements a fake fachade to call the delegates methods (reddit, voice bunny and mongo).
+TODO --> mover a un paquete de delegates

+-call.rb - is like a java main class to call the action:

-call file call.rb
+* call file call.rb

-ruby call.rb in the my_lib folder
+* ruby call.rb in the my_lib folder